 We cannot understate the importance of having regular appraisals for your precious pieces.
 The markets for gold and precious stones fluctuate frequently so we recommend re-appraising every 3 – 5 years.
 If you do not have an up to date appraisal and your jewelry is lost or stolen, you may not be able to receive the full value of the item when you file a claim.
 If you have no appraisal not only do you run the risk of recouping less than the full value of the item, the carrier will request one and the result could be a delay in payment of the claim.

 B is for Background Checks

 No one wants to consider that their domestic staff may one day steal your valuable jewelry, but sadly this is a common occurence.

 If you have a maid, nanny or other domestic worker, be sure to insist on a background check and we recommend a surveillance camera such as Nest.

 C is for Cache

 If you have a soft spot for beautiful jewelry we encourage you to place your most valuable pieces in a cache for safe keeping.
 When it comes to storing your jewelry there are a few important things to keep in mind.
-The safest place for them may be a bank safe, but if you opt for a home storage solution you will want to be sure that the safe is either heavier than 750 pounds or bolted to the floor in order to deter thieves.
-It is important to note that many insurers require a photo showing that the safe is connected to your central station alarm.
+The safest place for them may be a bank vault, but if you opt for a home storage solution be sure that the safe is BOLTED to the floor.
+We also recommend that the safe is connected to your central station alarm.

 D is for Disclose

-Be sure that when you add a piece of jewelry to your collection you disclose that piece of information to your insurance agent.
+Be sure that when you add a piece of jewelry to your collection you disclose that information to your insurance agent.
 If you neglect to add it to your policy there might not be coverage at the time of loss.
 Keep in mind that the more information your insurance agent has about your life and your possessions, the better they are able to protect you and the things you care about.

 E is for Enhancement